Yamato Takeru (TV series): Oto Tachibana

-She's the sister to Mikazuchi and love interest of Yamato.
+She's the sister to Mikazuchi, love interest of Takeru and based on Yamato Takeru's legendary lover of the same name.
 She was sent as an undercover agent to win Yamato's trust and steal Susanoo away from Yamato and murder him.
 Things become complicated as Oto develops a real bond with the group and even falls for Yamato.
 Because she has been contaminated, she was also marked for death amongst her peers.
 She later finds out that she's actually not related to Mikazuchi, but a little girl taken away from her real mother.
 Mikazuchi however never knew about this and after being possessed by Orochi he used the dark energies of Orochi to corrupt Oto's soul.
 It was not until Orochi broken the psionic bind between Mikazuchi and his mech that her mind was free from dark influence.
 Towards the end of the series she now lives in the village along with Yamato.
-There was no epilogue to speak of her fate, but it is assumed that she will eventually have a real romantic relationship with Yamato and marry him.
+There was no epilogue to speak of her fate, but it is assumed that she will eventually have a real romantic relationship with Takeru and marry him.

 In After War, Oto had because a member of the Yakumo Village along with Hayamika.
 When Shuranoo attacks the village, she is kidnapped and taken to Tsukiyomi who then reveals that it is a parasite that had latched on to her mum's body.
 She is then absorbed by Tsukiyomi while her mum is released.
 Yamato follows but is hesitant at attacking because Oto was a part of it.
 In the end Yamato realises that to defeat Tsukiyomi they need to fly her into the sun so he grabs her and heads towards the sun but before they reach the sun Mikazuchi appears and tells them to live their lives full and tells them that he approves of them causing tears to run down Oto's face.
 Mikazuchi frees them and sends them back towards the Dragon Carrier as Susanoo and Tsukiyomi meet their ends.

 Roka

-He's the best friend to Yamato and in many ways his second conscience.
+He's the best friend to Takeru and in many ways his second conscience.
 Roka was always afraid of the things Yamato would do because it tends to be dangerous or morally conflicting.
 When Yamato chose to leave their village, Roka tagged along for the journey.
 Through their adventures together between battling Sky Warriors and avoiding danger, he learned to become a stronger person.
 By the time they returned to their home village, Roka has become wiser and braver than he used to.
 He returns in After War as a scholar and wears glasses now.